rubyguides

 6. Hash#count

-Returns the number of key-value pairs in a hash, or the count of entries matching a condition.
+Use Hash#count to get the number of key-value pairs in a hash, or pass a block to count entries matching a condition.
+Faster than filters for existence checks.

 7. Hash#default